mattmaynes2/aria/reports/research/03-SmartDevices.md

 3.12 Summary of Evaluation
 --------------------------

-Existing devices with an element of machine learning already incorperated in them are not a good fit for our system, as they may cause unexpected results when introduced to our custom machine learning algorithm.
+Existing devices with an element of machine learning already incorporated in them are not a good fit for our system, as they may cause unexpected results when introduced to our custom machine learning algorithm.
 Similarly, devices that do not provide an API are also not suitable for use in our system.
 Without being able to communicate with a device, there